envoyr/envoyr/README.md

 - 👋 Hi, I’m @envoyr
-- 🏡 Germany
+- 🏡 Located in Germany
-- 🗣️ German, English
+- 🗣️ Speaks German, English

 I make software for Docker, PHP and many more...
 <!---